-Tables 2-4 provides the results for RQ4 and RQ5.
-For RQ4, there was a significantly positive association between gender and participating in formal AET when controlling for all variables.
-Women had at least 1.31 times odds (SE = 0.11, p < 0.05) of participating in all three types of AET than men.
-Accordingly, the third research hypothesis was supported.
-Regarding racial/ethnic differences (RQ5), the findings were somewhat mixed.
-For any AET, Black and other racial/ethnic minority adults had higher odds of participation than White adults.
+AET, Black and other racial/ethnic minority adults had higher odds of participation than White adults.
 At the same time, Hispanic adults had lower odds of participation in any AET than Black adults.
-For formal AET, Black, Hispanic, and other racial/ethnic minority adults had lower odds of participation in formal AET than their Black counterparts.
+For formal AET, Black, Hispanic, and other racial/ethnic minority adults had higher odds of participation than White adults.
+Meanwhile, Hispanic adults had lower odds of participation in formal AET than their Black counterparts.
 For non-formal AET, Black adults had higher odds of participation than White adults.
 Meanwhile, Hispanics and other minorities had lower odds of participating in non-formal AET than Black adults.
-Therefore, the fourth hypothesis was only participating in non-formal AET than Black adults.
-Therefore, the fourth hypothesis was only participating supported.
+Therefore, the fourth hypothesis was only partially supported.